Home Up Feedback

 & ";member;Range=0-999;Base"

-You enumerate the records in the RecordSet object in a loop.
+You enumerate the records in the Recordset object in a loop.
 For example, a complete program to retrieve the sAMAccountName and cn attributes of all user objects in the domain is shown below.
 To make this example more generic, the RootDSE object is used to retrieve the default naming context, which is the DNS name of the domain the computer has authenticated to.
 You could hard code the Distinguished Name of the domain instead.

 Option Explicit